 KCI CrossFit is a first-class CrossFit Facility where people are radically changing their lives physically, emotionally, and spiritually with a foundation of fitness.

 At KCI CrossFit, you can be apart of a strong community where you know that somebody cares about your fitness and progress.
 You don't have to go at it alone.
 You can be a part of a team and part of a community.
 You have a personal coach without the price of a personal trainer.
 We excel together!

 Come to KCI CrossFit as you are.
-No matter what your fitness level, you can start where you are and get stronger.
+No matter what your fitness level today, you can start now and improve for tomorrow!

 Christine Prohaska: Owner and Head Coach